jforget/raku-Hamilton2/doc/Hamilton.en.md

 used the last 3 characters of ISO 3166-2, as seen
 [on this page](https://en.wikipedia.org/wiki/ISO_3166-2:FR#First-level_metropolitan_subdivisions).
-For regions (the  1970 variant), I have used  unofficial 3-letter code similar to the code for the 2015-variant regions.
+For regions (the  1970 variant), I have used  unofficial 3-letter code similar to the codes for the 2015-variant regions.

 Other fields are: